 To get patient-reported outcome data regularly, use something that’s easy for patients to access on a mobile device and intuitive enough for them to understand.
 Instead of a patient portal that requires the patient to log in, it might be easier to create forms and send them directly to patients.

-For example, you can create a custom form in Jotform that complies with the Health Insurance Portability and Accountability Act (HIPAA).
+For example, you can create a HIPAA-friendly custom form in Jotform.
 You can then send the form to patients to complete.
 Jotform has a variety of templates that you can customize with the data fields you want to collect from patients — like blood glucose readings.

 You can also set up the forms with your clinic’s branding.
 For example, you can add a logo or change the colors so that the forms are part of a seamless interaction for your patients.

 Sending forms to patients

 There’s always a privacy concern when asking patients to fill out forms, particularly if it’s a form that’s specific to them.
 One of the ways that Jotform makes this process even more secure, in addition to HIPAA protections, is with the Assign Forms feature.

 Clinicians can send an email invitation to patients, asking them to fill out the form.
 They can also add an expiration date to the form.
 In addition, clinicians have the ability to track all assigned forms and send reminders if a patient hasn’t filled out one of them.

 You can also require a sign-in for your forms.
 This will mean that the person you’re sending the form to will need a Jotform account, but since basic user accounts are free, this won’t cost your patients anything.
 Because having a Jotform account will aggregate all the forms you send your patients, they won’t have to dig through emails to find what they’re supposed to fill out.